Coalición Floresta Logo Coalición Floresta Search Buscar

 The goals of this law are:

-• a)To guarantee the right to inclusive mobility, in a comprehensive manner in all physical environments, addressing the principle of equality.
+• a)To guarantee the right to inclusive mobility, comprehensively in all physical environments, addressing the principle of equality.

-• b)To attribute, as a competence of the Ministry of Public Works and Transport (MOPT) and its councils, the construction and maintenance of sidewalks and all their components on the national road network.
+• b)To assign, as a competence of the Ministry of Public Works and Transport (MOPT) and its councils, the construction and maintenance of sidewalks and all their components in the national road network.

-• c)To transfer to the municipal corporations, on an exclusive basis, the management of sidewalks on the cantonal road network, which includes the design, construction, conservation, signage, demarcation, rehabilitation, reinforcement, reconstruction, concession, and operation of this space, including both the sidewalks themselves and all elements of pedestrian infrastructure necessary to ensure inclusive mobility, such as green infrastructure, lighting, and other elements, and considering the accessibility criteria contemplated by Law 7600, Equal Opportunities for Persons with Disabilities, of May 2, 1996.
+• c)To transfer to municipal corporations, with exclusive character, the management of sidewalks on the cantonal road network, which includes the design, construction, conservation, signaling, demarcation, rehabilitation, reinforcement, reconstruction, concession, and operation of this space, which includes both the sidewalks themselves and all the elements of pedestrian infrastructures necessary to ensure inclusive mobility, such as green infrastructure, lighting, and other elements, and considering the accessibility criteria contemplated by Law 7600, Equality of Opportunities for Persons with Disabilities, of May 2, 1996.

 • d)To establish the legal norms that allow municipal entities the planning, administration, maintenance, and financing of sidewalks.

-• e)To introduce cantonal sustainable mobility plans as a mandatory planning instrument for the municipal sector.
+• e)To introduce cantonal sustainable mobility plans as a planning instrument of mandatory compliance for the municipal sector.

 3

-Comprehensive pedestrian mobility, including its overlaps with other types of mobility, is declared of public interest.
-The promotion and dissemination of both this declaration and this law shall be the responsibility of the municipalities and shall have the support of the Ministry of Public Works and Transport (MOPT), the National Public Transport Council (CTP), the National Road Council (Conavi), the National Road Safety Council (Cosevi), the Federated College of Engineers and Architects of Costa Rica (CFIA), the Institute for Municipal Development and Advisory (IFAM), the National Union of Local Governments (UNGL), the Association of Mayors and Intendants (ANAi), the Ministry of Housing and Human Settlements (Mivah), the National Institute of Housing and Urbanism (INVU), the electric utility companies, the potable water supply companies, the telecommunications and network infrastructure companies, the Rural Development Institute (lnder), the National Directorate for Community Development (Dinadeco), the National Council for Persons with Disabilities (Conapdis), the Ministry of Health, the Ministry of National Planning and Economic Policy (Mideplán), the Costa Rican Institute of Railways (lncofer), the Costa Rican Tourism Institute (ICT), and the Integral Development Associations.
+Integral pedestrian mobility is declared of public interest, including its overlaps with other types of mobility.
+The promotion and dissemination of both this declaration and this law shall be the responsibility of the municipalities and will be supported by the Ministry of Public Works and Transport (MOPT), the National Council of Public Transport (CTP), the National Council of Roadways (Conavi), the National Council of Road Safety (Cosevi), the Federated College of Engineers and Architects of Costa Rica (CFIA), the Institute of Municipal Development and Advisory (IFAM), the National Union of Local Governments (UNGL), the Association of Mayors and Intendants (ANAi), the Ministry of Housing and Human Settlements (Mivah), the National Institute of Housing and Urbanism (INVU), the electricity service provider companies, the potable water supply companies, the telecommunications and network infrastructure companies, the Rural Development Institute (lnder), the National Directorate of Community Development (Dinadeco), the National Council of Persons with Disabilities (Conapdis), the Ministry of Health, the Ministry of National Planning and Economic Policy (Mideplán), the Costa Rican Institute of Railways (lncofer), the Costa Rican Institute of Tourism (ICT), and the Comprehensive Development Associations.

 4